KlwntSingh/async-for/README.md

     This function is called by package with three arguments

     > **a.** item
     > **b.** index of item
     > **c.** next - notifies library that processing on current item is done.

 * cb/callback function you want to execute when every item is traversed successfully.
+First argument will be array of error in case of error otherwise it will be null.
-NOTE:- This will be called if there is error but after completion of list traverse operation.
+NOTE:- In case of error, This will be called after completion of list traverse.
-It will have error as parameter which will be list of object with index and actual error
+It will have error as parameter which will be list of object with index and actual error.

 <br/>

-####  callbackCaller
+###  callbackCaller
 Returns fn function which after executing n number of times will execute the the callback function you wants to execute.

-   var cbCaller = require("for-io").callbackCaller;
+    var forio = require("for-io")();

-   var person1 = {
+    var person = {
         firstName : "bob",
         lastName : "backoff"
       }

-    var personsList = [person1, person2 ....];

-    /* you want store list in databases but does not want to bulk insert  and also it will stop the whole operation if one of items fails.
-	 */
+    /*
+    * REQUIREMENT
+      1. You want to perform three different operations parallely */

-    var length = personsList = personsList.length;
+    var length = personsList.length;

-    var fn = cbCaller(length, cb);
+    var fn = forio.cbCaller(length, function finalCb(){

-    personsList.forEach(function(value, index){
+        // CODE TO EXECUTE AFTER TWO ASYNC OPERATIONS });

+    db.insert(person, function(err, rs){
+        fn(err);
+    });

-    	db.insert(value, function(err, rs){
+    api.call(person, function(err, rs){
-        	fn(err, rs);
+        fn(err);
     })
-    });

-###### let me break down this for you
+#### let me break this down for you

 callbackCaller accepts two arguments
 * length of array
-* callback function you want to execute when every item is done.
+* callback function you want to execute when callback caller called n number of times.

-cbCaller will return function fn which needs to called on every item execution so that final callback function can be called after all the operations have been done.
+cbCaller returns a function fn which called n times will call final callback function.

 ### Development

 Want to contribute?
-Great!
+Great.

 Please leave pull request at github project here [for-io](https://github.com/KlwntSingh/for-io)